How to Use Custom AutoFilter in Excel & Google Sheets

 - Click on the filter button next to Price (cell C1), go to Number Filters, and choose Custom Filter…

-- In the Custom AutoFilter window, choose is less than from the drop-down, enter the condition (100), and click OK.
+- In the Custom AutoFilter window, choose is less than from the first drop down, type in the upper limit (100), and click OK.

 As a result, Rows 2, 4, 5, 10, and 12 are displayed, because these products have a price of less than $100.